Erlan797/Breakout/README.md

 # Breakout
+I am presenting the first poject on js.
-It is my first project
+It is game("Breakout").